kmzbrnoI/mtbbus-protocol/architecture.md

    bit = 1.
 This byte is present only in direction master → slave.
 Each slave module should receive data addressed only for the module and broadcast data.
    Broadcast commands have address = 0.
 Thus module address 0 is forbidden.
-2. **Message length byte** contains number of data bytes following.
-This number excludes address byte, header byte, command type byte and checksum bytes.
+2. **Command length byte** contains number of data bytes following.
+This number excludes checksum bytes.
+Max value = 121.
 3. **Command code byte**.
 4. **Data bytes**.
 Up to 120 data bytes (128 bytes buffer).
 5. **Checksum** CRC-16 (2 bytes).